-Core Commodity Volume All gas volumes under purchase contract as approved by the Commission to meet Firm customers as approved in the ACP.
-Commodity Resale Volumes All Commodity Volume purchases in the ACP, including daily-priced and monthly-priced gas, in excess of actual Firm customer needs.
 Hurdle Discount The unit commodity resale margin hurdle discount (CDN\$/GJ) from the Weighted average Sumas Monthly Index price converted to CDN\$/GJ.
 The Discount Hurdle shall be determined at the end of the contract year once total annual resale volumes are known.
 The Hurdle Discount is calculated by multiplying by the factor of 17/ (PJ annually resold).
 This equation is capped at \$4/GJ.

 For example, if total annual volume sold is 20 PJ the Hurdle would be 17/20 = \$0.85/GJ.

 Annual Average Sumas Index Price Volumes sold each month will be compared to the Sumas Index for that month.
 The Annual Average Sumas Index Price shall be the weighted average of the actual monthly resale volumes times the monthly Sumas Index for each of the months divided by the total annual volumes resold.
-Eligible Commodity Resale Hurdle This is the Hurdle rate before Terasen Gas shares in resale revenue.
-It is the Annual Average Sumas Index Price less the Hurdle.
-For Example, if the annual average weighted Sumas Index price was \$6.125/GJ and Terasen Gas sold 20 PJ annually, the Hurdle Discount would be \$0.85/GJ and the Eligible Commodity Resale Hurdle would be \$5.275/GJ.
+Eligible Commodity Resale Hurdle Refers to the Hurdle rate before Terasen Gas shares in resale revenue calculated by the Annual Average Sumas Index Price less the Hurdle.
+For example, if the annual average weighted Sumas Index price was \$6.125/GJ and Terasen Gas sold 20 PJ annually, the Hurdle Discount would be \$0.85/GJ and the Eligible Commodity Resale Hurdle would be \$5.275/GJ.
 Terasen Gas would share on all revenue recovery above this \$5.275/GJ hurdle.

 Eligible Resale Sharing All revenue generated above the Eligible Commodity Resale Hurdle.
+Continuing the example above, if Terasen Gas averaged annually 6.20/GJ recovery on 20 PJ the Eligible Resale Sharing would be 20 PJ x (\$6.20/GJ-\$5.275/GJ) = \$18.5 million.

+Eligible Transportation and Storage

+Margin

-For example, if Terasen Gas averaged annually \$6.20/GJ recovery on 20 PJ the Eligible Resale Sharing would be 20 PJ x (\$6.20/GJ-\$5.275/GJ) = \$18.5 million.
-Eligible Transportation and Storage Margin The revenue received by Terasen Gas from third parties via assignment of Core transportation and Storage including the net revenue received by Terasen Gas via back-to-back Transport and Storage buy/sell mitigation activity.
+The revenue received by Terasen Gas from third parties via assignment of Core transportation and Storage including the net revenue received by

+Terasen Gas via back-to-back Transport and Storage buy/sell mitigation

+activity.

 Total Eligible Margin Eligible Commodity Resale Sharing plus Eligible Transportation and Storage Margin.